himmAllRight/himmAllRight-source/content/post/vscode-remote.md

 <div class="caption">Opening a directory in the remote window</div>
 </center>

-When working in a remote VS Code window, everything is piped through from the remote machine, as if you were sitting down at that computer.
+When working in a remote VS Code window, everything is passed on from the remote machine, as if you were sitting down at that computer.
 When opening a new file or folder, you browse the contents of the *remote filesystem*, not the local one.

 Even the built in terminal runs on the remote machine.
 I still work in `tmux`, so I have my vscode terminal attach whatever `tmux` session I need.
-This provides me with the flexibility to switch to a new machine, and to pickup where I left off.
+This provides me with the flexibility to switch to a new machine and pickup where I left off.
 Using this setup, I get a full graphical IDE window, while still reaping the benefits of `vim` + `tmux`.

 <center>
 <a href="../../img/posts/remote-vscode/working_remote_window.png"><img alt="Working on a post in vs code with vim and tmux opened in the shell" src="../../img/posts/remote-vscode/working_remote_window.png" style="max-width: 100%;"/></a>
 <div class="caption">Working on this post, with `vim` opened in `tmux` in the built-in terminal</div>
 </center>

-And yes... you *can* run `vim`, *inside* `tmux`, *in* VScode's built-in terminal, *in* a VScode remote window.
+And yes... you *can* run `vim`, *inside* `tmux`, *in* the built-in VScode terminal, *in* a VScode remote window.
 This is something I actually do quite often XD.